labcaesar/bf_exchange_framework/README.md

 Dependencies:
 - OpenMPI

-The following recipes may be used to compile and run the framework alone:
+The following recipes—found in the included makefile—may be used to compile and run the framework alone:
 <pre>
 recipe one
 recipe two